Generating Is Believing: Membership Inference Attacks against Retrieval-Augmented Generation: Introduction

+However, existing MIAs are typically tailored for traditional classification or generative machine learning models.
+These approaches rely on the model's tendency to overfit its training samples, which results in distinguishable predictions for the training samples.
+In contrast, RAG systems do not train the LLM on their external databases and lack the overfitting characteristic on the samples within the external databases.
+Consequently, existing MIA methods cannot be directly applied to RAG systems.
+Recently, Anderson et al.~\cite{anderson2024my} provide an MIA against RAG, which directly prompts the RAG system to answer whether a specific sample exists in the database.
+This attack relies on the LLM's output within the RAG system, and since LLMs responses are generated through sample techniques (e.g., top-k~\cite{minaee2024large} and top-p~\cite{zhou2024balancing} sampling), the target sample may not consistently align with the output, making it difficult for performing MIAs.

-Our core insight is that if a sample resides in the RAG system’s knowledge database, the content generated by the LLMs will be similar to that sample.
-This occurs because the RAG system tends to retrieve the top-k passages most similar to the input sample~\cite{asai2023self}.
-Once a sample is identified within the database, it is retrieved and integrated into the input prompt.
-This integration enables the LLMs to access relevant knowledge and generate a response that exhibits a higher degree of similarity to the original sample, drawing directly from the sample itself to generate answers.
+In this paper, we propose a novel MIA against RAG systems, named S$^2$MIA, which leverage the \underline{S}emantic \underline{S}imilarity between the target sample and the generated content to perform \underline{MIA}, as illustrated in Figure~\ref{fig1}.
+The basic idea of our MIA is that if a sample is in the RAG system's external database, the generated content will be similar to this sample when querying the given RAG system with this sample.
+This occurs because the RAG system would first retrieve the samples from its external database that are most similar to the input~\cite{morris2023text,shi2023large,radit}, and then integrate the retrieved sample to generate the output.
+If a target sample is within the database, this process enables the RAG system to generate an output that exhibits a higher degree of similarity to the target sample.
+By comparing the similarity between the target sample and the content generated by the RAG system, we can perform MIA and breach the membership privacy against the target sample.

-Although the idea is simple, implementing our method in the RAG system presents two primary challenges.
-First, since LLMs synthesize both retrieved data and their inherent knowledge to generate responses, the output text may not perfectly align with the target sample.
-This discrepancy poses a challenge in accurately assessing the similarity between the generated text and the target sample.
-Second, even after calculating a similarity score, determining an appropriate threshold that enables the attacker to accurately assess whether the target sample is present in the external knowledge base remains difficult.

-To address these challenges, we have developed a novel method that can accurately determine the presence of a sample within the knowledge database of a RAG system, using only black-box API access.
-As shown in Fig~\ref{fig1}, we initially use the first half of the target sample as the prompt to generate text via the RAG system.
-We then compute the cosine similarity between the entire target sample and the generated text, along with the model's perplexity, to establish a robust membership score.
-Additionally, we employ both threshold traversal-based and machine learning-based methods across these two dimensions to accurately classify members and non-members.
-Our experiments demonstrate that our attack method can effectively identify samples within the target knowledge base and is superior to the four state-of-the-art MIA methods.